13 Fragrance Facts That Will Blow Your Mind

 9. One Scent Never Smells The Same on Everyone

 Have you ever smelt the most delicious fragrance, only to discover that you already know and love this scent and yet it smells almost unrecognizable?
-Well, the reason for this is because perfume smells slightly different on everyone.
+Well, the reason for this is that perfume smells slightly different on everyone.
 From the pH balance of your skin, how oily or dry it is, your hormone levels, even your diet will affect how your body interacts with perfume.
 Therefore, a perfume may smell amazing on your BFF, but not quite right on you.

 10. Scent Can Alter Your Mood